 Learn to limbo

 Find out how flexible your kids really are.
 Get two people to hold a pole or a wooden broom or place it above top of chairs and limbo underneath by leaning backwards.
 Add some music to make it even more fun.
 Lower the height of the pole to make it harder.

 If you have some chalk, draw a hopscotch on your balcony or driveway and let kids play away.
-If it’s a rainy day, use masking tape to draw out a hopscotch on carpet or floors.
+If it’s a rainy day, use masking tape to draw out an indoors hopscotch on carpet or floors.